unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 ```
 The library is already cloned.
 That is because `kraft` took care of it for us behind the scenes in our previous automatic build.

-Next step is to add this library in the `Makefile`:
+The next step is to add this library in the `Makefile`:
 ```
 UK_ROOT ?= $(HOME)/.unikraft/unikraft
 UK_LIBS ?= $(HOME)/.unikraft/libs